ophub/amlogic-s9xxx-armbian/README.md

 ```
 ## Armbian firmware compilation method

-Different amlogic armbian firmware, use the corresponding soc code to generate.
-Please choose according to your box soc model. `A single soc` can be directly input `sudo ./make s905d`.
+- Different amlogic armbian firmware, use the corresponding soc code to generate.
+Please choose according to your box soc model.

+- compile `a single soc` can be directly input `sudo ./make s905d`.
 When `multiple soc` is compiled at the same time, please use `_` to connect multiple soc, such as `sudo ./make s905d_s905x3_s922x`

 ```yaml
 sudo ./make s905x3_s905x2_s905x_s905w_s905d_s922x_s912